ascreven/All-About-Chew/README.md

 4.)
 Accounts can be deleted when pet finds a forever home.
 5.)
 Users can favorite their favorite dogs.
 6.)
 Contact information for each dog is available.
+7.)
+Can look for cats or dogs
+8.)
+Can specify breeds